Hugo Barra

-Hugo Barra is a Brazilian computer scientist, technology executive and entrepreneur.
+Hugo Barra (born 28 October 1976) is a Brazilian computer scientist, technology executive and entrepreneur.
 From 2008 to 2013, he worked in a number of product management roles at Google, including vice president and product spokesperson of its Android division.
 From 2013 to 2017, he worked at Xiaomi as vice president of global operations.
 From 2017 to 2021, he worked as vice president of Virtual Reality and head of the Oculus division at Meta Platforms (formerly Facebook).
 In May 2021, he left Meta to join health technology startup Detect as CEO.

 Early life and education

-Barra attended primary and secondary schools at local Colégio Pitágoras in Belo Horizonte, Brazil, and in 1995 enrolled at the Universidade Federal de Minas Gerais (UFMG), majoring in Electrical Engineering.
+Barra attended primary and secondary schools at local Colégio Pitágoras in Belo Horizonte, Brazil, and in 1995 enrolled at the Federal University of Minas Gerais, majoring in Electrical Engineering.

 In 1996, Barra transferred to the Massachusetts Institute of Technology (MIT), graduating with bachelor's degrees in electrical engineering & computer science (EECS), and management science, as well as a master's degree in electrical engineering & computer science.
 He was class president of the Class of 2000 and student keynote speaker at MIT Commencement 2000.